jamesdeluk/hugo/content/posts/cognition-and-learning/other/certs.md

 ---
 title: "Achievements and Certifications"
-date: 2025-08-20
+date: 2026-01-22
 tags: ['Certifications','Achievements','Courses','CPD','Finance','Data Science','Maths']
 hero: /images/posts/cognition-and-learning/certs/a-wall-of-certifications.jpg
 aliases:
 - /posts/achievements/
 ---

-137 <!-- don't forget to update data/sections/accomplishments --> and counting!
-Covering data science, cyber security, IT, and more.
+138 <!-- don't forget to update data/sections/accomplishments --> and counting!
+Covering data science, cyber security, IT, product management, finance, and more.
 Warning: this page has a lot of images so may take a while to load.

 ## Consulting